 - By internal operations we mean the work-related mobility of our employees and the energy used for our premises.

 - Climate neutral, also referred to as net-zero.
-These terms indicate that greenhouse gas emissions do not contribute to climate change along the entire chain.
-This is done by reducing emissions (e.g. through saving energy, generating and supplying sustainable energy) at least according to a 1.5˚C reduction pathway and by neutralising remaining emissions through the permanent removal of CO2 from the atmosphere.
-Examples include nature development with a positive effect on climate and by sustainable storage of CO2 in reservoirs or in products.
+These terms indicate that greenhouse gas emissions do not contribute to climate change along the entire chain (scope 1, 2 and 3 in accordance with the GHG Protocol).
+This is done by reducing emissions (e.g. through saving energy, generating and supplying sustainable energy) at least according to a 1.5˚C reduction pathway and by neutralising remaining emissions through the permanent removal of CO2eq from the atmosphere (in accordance with SBTi Corporate Net-Zero Standard).

 The restoration of nature by facilitating the recovery of an ecosystem and its habitats and species that has been degraded, damaged or destroyed.
 Source: Arcadis, H. van Gossum et al. 10-2022: Biodiversity metric to support Eneco’s positive biodiversity ambition, Part 2: Technical Report.